-Interest rate risk refers to the risk that the value of a financial instrument or cash flows associated with the instrument will fluctuate due to changes in market interest rates.
-Interest rate risk arises from interest bearing financial assets and liabilities.
-Interest bearing assets are predominantly short term liquid assets.
-As at 30 June 2016 Council had long term loans or borrowings and is therefore exposed to interest rate risk on these classes of financial liabilities.
+Interest rate risk refers to the risk that the value of a financial instrument or cash flows associated with the instrument will fluctuate due to changes in market interest rates, interest rate risk arises from interest bearing financial assets and liabilities, interest bearing assets are predominantly short term liquid assets.
+As at 30 June 2016 Council had long term loans or borrowings and is therefore exposed to interest tell risk on these classes of financial liabilities.

-Interest rate risk on financial assets are managed through Council's investment policy which requires the investment of surplus funds only with financial institutions approved under the section 143 of the Local Government Act 1989.
-The Council's investment policy provides for investment restrictions such as investment placement with authorised deposit taking institutions (ADIs), placement according to Standard and Poor's credit ratings for investment institutions, staging of investment duration, and for the regular monitoring of investment performance and investment institution credit ratings.
-Investment performance and investment placement are reported regularly to Council.
+Interest rate risk on linancial assets are managed through Council's investment policy which requires the investment of surplus lunds only with financial institutions approved under the section 143 of the Local Government Act 1989.
+The Council's investment policy provides for investment restrictions such as investment placement with authorised deposit taking institutions (ADIs), placement according to Standard and Poor's credit ratings for investment institutions, staging of investment duration, and for the regular monitoring of investment performance and investment placement are reported regularly to Council.